 Checking for WiFi Interference

-It is quite common for Wifi interference in the home or workplace to effect the speed of your internet service.
+It is common for WiFi interference in the home or workplace to effect the speed of your internet service.

-This is becoming an increasing problem for many people, so should be one of the first things to check when diagnosing speed issues.
+This is becoming an increasing problem for many people, so it should be one of the first things to check when diagnosing speed issues.
 In order to determine the cause for this issue there are some basic steps to try before we look at other possible points of the network.
-This list will guide you through some tests you can do to rule out interference and other common problems.
+This guide will assist you with performing tests you can do to rule out interference and other common problems try iconvert.media.

 The first step is to do a speed test using one of the Ezi-Web Speed Test servers